studio/studio/README.md

 ```

 Studio will automatically download and build its software dependencies
-as they are needed using [Nix](http://nixos.org/nix/).
-This means that
+the first time they are needed using [Nix](http://nixos.org/nix/).
-you will see a lot of activity the first time you run a given command,
+This means that you will see a lot of activity the first time you run
-so please be patient.
-The downloads will be cached for future use, and
+a given command, so please be patient.
+The downloads will be cached
-Nix will isolate all of the software in the `/nix/store/` directory to
+for future use and Nix will neatly isolate all of the downloaded
-prevent conflicts with your other applications.
+software in the `/nix/store/` directory.

 ## Design